 About the Richmond Air Monitoring Network

-PSE Healthy Energy, in partnership with the Asian Pacific Environmental Network (APEN), is deploying a dense network of air quality monitors to take real-time measurements of air pollution in Richmond, North Richmond, and San Pablo.
-The goals of this field project are to:
+PSE Healthy Energy, in partnership with the Asian Pacific Environmental Network (APEN), deployed a dense network of air quality monitors between January, 2020 and March, 2022, to take real-time measurements of air pollution in Richmond, North Richmond, and San Pablo, California.
+The goals of this field project were to: